refuge-attic/refuge_pre/package/win/README.md

 2. Download and install Microsoft Windows SDK 7.0 SDK accepting defaults
 3. Run Windows Update
 4. Download Refuge (or install msysgit and checkout sources)
 5. Turn off Windows notifications (that will otherwise pop up and spoil the hands free automation).
-To do this
+To do this:

   * Navigate to the Control and click on User Accounts.
 Move the slider to Never Notify.
   * Restart your computer.